Now Available: ISO 27001:2022

 ISO 27001 is the international standard for Information Security Management Systems (ISMS).
 It provides a model for risk assessment, security design and implementation, and security management.
-The ISO 27001 standard specifies implementation and management guidelines to help keep your digital and paper information safe.
+The ISO 27001 standard specifies implementation and management guidelines to help keep your information safe.

 ISO 27001 is the only international auditable standard for Information Security Management Systems.
 It provides independent assurance that your organization complies with legal, statutory, regulatory, and contractual requirements bearing sensitive information.
 Obtaining an ISO 27001 certification proves that you have taken necessary steps to protect sensitive information against unauthorized access.

 The United States government issued the National Cyber Strategy policy in September 2018 which puts in place a long-term strategy to enhance cybersecurity awareness and protections, protect privacy, maintain public safety as well as economic and national security, and empower Americans to take better control of their digital security. https://www.whitehouse.gov/wp-content/uploads/2018/09/National-Cyber-Strategy.pdf

 Who needs ISO 27001?